 Build your understanding of the Australian legal system.
 Study the constitutional framework, legislation and case-law (sources of law), statutory interpretation, institutions and processes, legal theory, research and analysis, and the law in practice

-Australia's largest dual-sector institute, offering both TAFE and higher education, RMIT University proudly delivers work-related education and practical research relevant to current business and community needs.
-More than 60,000 students study with RMIT, and many of their degrees are available through Open Universities Australia.
+One of Australia's largest dual-sector institutes, offering both TAFE and higher education, RMIT University proudly delivers work-related education and practical research relevant to current business and community needs.
+More than 96,000 students study with RMIT, and many of their degrees are available through Open Universities Australia.

-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2023

 On successful completion of this degree you will be able to:

-- demonstrate an integrated understanding of the sources of Australian law; how laws are made, developed and applied (both common law and statute); and the ways in which institutions administer those laws
+- Demonstrate an integrated understanding of the sources of Australian law; how laws are made, developed and applied (both common law and statute); and the ways in which institutions administer those laws

-- critically evaluate aspects of the Australian legal system and identify areas of law reform
+- Critically evaluate aspects of the Australian legal system and identify areas of law reform

-- analyse and research problems relating to the doctrine of precedent and rules of statutory interpretation and make reasoned and appropriate choices amongst alternatives
+- Analyse and research problems relating to the doctrine of precedent and rules of statutory interpretation and make reasoned and appropriate choices amongst alternatives

-- demonstrate cognitive and creative skills in approaching foundational legal issues and legal rules, and generate appropriate responses
+- Demonstrate cognitive and creative skills in approaching foundational legal issues and legal rules, and generate appropriate responses

-- demonstrate the intellectual and practical skills needed to justify and interpret theoretical propositions, legal methodologies, conclusions and professional decisions and identify, research, evaluate and synthesise relevant factual, legal and policy issues using legislation, case law and secondary source materials
+- Demonstrate the intellectual and practical skills needed to justify and interpret theoretical propositions, legal methodologies, conclusions and professional decisions and identify, research, evaluate and synthesise relevant factual, legal and policy issues using legislation, case law and secondary source materials

-- demonstrate self-management skills in a professional context.
+- Demonstrate self-management skills in a professional context.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-No special requirements
+No additional requirements

 This subject introduces you to the Australian legal system and a number of foundational legal skills.
 You will acquire knowledge and skills in the historical, doctrinal and philosophical perspectives that have influenced the development of law.
 You will critically compare and assess key theoretical positions that provide critique and commentary on the role and practice of law and the justice system.
 This course will primarily explore the Constitutional framework, legislation and case law, legal institutions and processes, legal theory, legal research, legal analysis and law in practice.

-- Assessment Task 1 (20%)
+- Assessment Task 1 - Linked CLOs 1, 2, 3, 4, 6 (20%)

-- Assessment Task 2 (30%)
+- Assessment Task 2 - Linked CLOs 1, 3, 5, 6 (30%)